 If you use this processor, make sure that you don't use equal (and not identical) comparators for the same path.
 For example, don't use the same lambda in two different places.
 Instead, use a function, and pass a reference to that function.
 If you don't do that, the filters will effectively be different (even if they match the same thing), leading to perhaps unexpected results.

-matches(event: dict) \rightarrow bool Test whether a given event matches an input event.
+matches(event: dict) \rightarrow bool

+''' class src.event_processor.filters.0r(args: src.event_processor.filters.Filter)

-class src.event_processor.filters.Or(args: src.event_processor.filters.Filter) Accept events that get accepted by at least one specified filter.
+Accept events that get accepted by at least one specified filter. '''